 Bikes and a Bentley

 I’m as happy talking about bikes as boats.
 I’ve been riding motorcycles since 1965.
-The bikes have included a 250cc BSA C15 that taught me about mechanical breakdowns, a 650cc Matchless that almost killed me at the age of 19, various reliable Hondas and Yamahas in the 70s and 80s, a Kawasaki GPZ1100 whose performance you simply couldn’t ignore, a 1979 Triumph Bonneville T140, and the star of Good Vibrations – a Harley Davidson Soft-tail called Black Madonna.
+The bikes have included a 250cc BSA C15 that taught me about mechanical breakdowns, a 650cc Matchless that almost killed me at the age of 19, various reliable Hondas and Yamahas in the 70s and 80s, a Kawasaki GPZ1100 whose performance you simply couldn’t ignore, a 1979 Triumph Bonneville T140, and the star of my book Good Vibrations – a Harley Davidson Soft-tail called Black Madonna.
 Then I had a Yamaha FJR 1300 for a few years.
 It was a beast of a bike, but I often rode the hour and a half to London on it.
 It was big enough for me (I’m 6ft 6in), kept me dry and with heated grips I didn’t feel much pain in winter.
 The acceleration was nothing short of thrilling!

 I sold that last spring after a hip operation.
 Now I’m fully recovered and I’ve bought myself a Triumph 900cc Thunderbird in Legend trim.
 It’s a naked bike which considerably reduces the temptation to be illegal, but it still punches away from the roundabout like a rocket ship.
 Comfy too!